COMP2113-game/Tic-tac-toe/README.md

 #### Dynamic memory management

-* The board of the game is stored in dynamic char array and can be deleted at the end of game to free up the memory.
+* A dynamic char array is used to store the empty position in the function Game::randomMove() for the robot to make the random move in the easy level.
+The dynamic array is deleted after the robot has made a choice among the empty positions.

 #### Program codes in multiple files